All Episodes

 We'll figure out what he's talking about.

-If it's worth it, we'll have the audio sound bites.
+If it's worth it, we'll have the audio soundbites.

-Now, usually, uh, ladies and gentlemen, the pattern for Donald Trump has been during the primary season that when he has lost a primary, he immediately changes the narrative the next day, usually by announcing an endorsement.
+Now, usually, ladies and gentlemen, the pattern for Donald Trump has been during the primary season that when he has lost a primary, he immediately changes the narrative the next day, usually by announcing an endorsement.

 So you got Christie endorsing, which changed the narrative of a Trump loss.